havelockz/adminBot/README.md

 `./bot`

 ## Modules
-HATB offers a modular system to integrate commands and actions to the bot, if you want to create your own module check the Wiki page
+HATB offers a modular system to integrate commands and actions to the bot

 ## There are 2 different kinds of modules: